Sakyawira/Sakyawira/README.md

 ### Wayward
-[Wayward](https://ourlittlestudio.itch.io/wayward) is an explorative piece about intrinsic and extrinsic motivation
+[Wayward](https://ourlittlestudio.itch.io/wayward) is an explorative piece about intrinsic and extrinsic motivation.